 - Tripod – must be sturdy and stable (make sure it is packed in your suitcase if you are flying, or else book a bag separately for it as sports equipment).

-- Cold weather clothes, including headwear, neck warmer, gloves that allow you to use the camera without having to take them off & thermal underwear.
+- Cold weather clothes, including headwear, neck warmers, gloves that allow you to use the camera without taking them off & thermal underwear.

 - Comfortable walking shoes